lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 ```

-Of course, the criteria here are my own and would vary from site to site.
+Of course, the criteria here are my own and would vary from site to site. `event.request` is a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) object that has all kinds of data you can look at to assess how you'd like your fetch handler to behave.

 #### Brief aside about importScripts

 Aha!
 There has been an incursion of a `config` object, passed as an `opts` argument to handling functions.
-This is for my own sanity.
+Where does `config` come from?
+I created it so I could factor out common config-like values for reuse.

-You can use the `importScripts` method in service worker files (available because we are in `WorkerGlobalScope`) to include JavaScript code from other files.
+You can use the [`importScripts`](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts) method in service worker files (available because we are in `WorkerGlobalScope`) to include JavaScript code from other files.
 Now I can create a new file, `serviceWorker.config.js` with the following contents initially:

 ```
 var config = {